fkautz/zt.dev/content/posts/2021-sbom-a-rama-day-1.md

 I also plan to write a more sophisticated post on VEX later.

 ## Opening
-* SBOMN will give us visibility into what is in our software.
+* SBOM will give us visibility into what is in our software.
 * SBOM will provide us with an understanding of how our software works

 ## History of SBOM by Josh Corman